bijlpeter83/DINOSTRAT/README.md

 Age (dbl): Age of the event, calculated through its Calibration; pal_lat (dbl): paleolatitude of the event, interpolated from the paleolatitude of the site in Paleolatitude.csv, using its Age.

 4. modernsp.csv This dataframe hosts the dinocyst composition of the surface sediment sites modernst.csv.
-We adapted the data from Marret et al., 2020 and Mertens et al., 2014.
-We added suprageneric classification, and we converted relative abundance data to presence of taxa. columns follow those of Dinoevents_Jan2021.csv
+We adapted the data from Marret et al., 2020, Thöle et al., 2023 and Mertens et al., 2014.
+We added suprageneric classification, and we converted relative abundance data to presence of taxa. columns follow those of Dinoevents_Feb2023.csv
 Explanation of columns:
 Family (chr): The taxonomic Family of the species based on Fensome et al., (1993) and Williams et al., (2017). [misc] contain species that are likely or certainly no dinocysts;
 Subfamily (chr): The taxonomic subfamily of the species.
 If none were formally described, it says [all].
 Some small subfamilies were lumped into a restgroup "other";